magmukendi/my100daysOfCode.v.2/README.md

 # my100daysOfCode
 <h4> In this repository I document my journey for the 100 days of Coding challenge</h4>

+## Day 41/100:

+- worked on a email service as the project 3 of CS50 W for web development
+- watched interview questions

 ## Day 40/100: july 15th 2022:
  - Worked on useEffect cleanup function